GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/05_gmosnb600_cmdline.rst

     caldb add *_standard.fits

 We currently do not have tools to inspect the spectra or the calculated sensitivity function.
-In appendix, we show a way to plot them using matplotlib.
+In the Tips and Tricks chapter, we show a way to plot them using matplotlib.

 KL?????